Application Deadline: April 28, 2021

 Students who are members of groups underrepresented in Museum-related fields are particularly encouraged to apply.

-Participants must be a full-time, active student, enrolled for the upcoming Fall Semester, to maintain eligibility.
+To participate, you must be a full-time, active student, enrolled for the upcoming fall semester.

 Compensation and Time Commitment

-Assistants are paid $15 an hour and should expect to commit 2 to 5 hours per week, depending on the project.
+Assistants are paid $15 an hour and should expect to commit 2 to 5 hours per week, depending on the needs of the project.